 Before vaping was discovered, smoking was the primary method of taking marijuana.
 This traditional practice was a staple in standalone and party cannabis sessions.
-But with the advent of modern technology, vaping devices provide users with another option to enjoy marijuana.
+But now that modern technology has come along, vaping devices give people another way to enjoy marijuana.

 But the most common question has something to do with vaping marijuana as a safer alternative to smoking.
-This article aims to answer this question by attempting to back up the most common claims about vaping and smoking cannabis based on research findings.
+This article tries to answer that question by using research to back up some of the most common claims about vaping and smoking cannabis.

 Many people enjoy smoking a cannabis joint.
 However, they don’t know that this harms their health.
 It could harm the lungs, causing more damage than tobacco.
-And this claim is what vape brands use in marketing their products.
+This is the claim that vape companies use to market their products.
 But is it true that smoking can cause more lung damage than vaping?

 According to a published article, a single marijuana joint may cause as much lung damage as five chain-smoked tobacco cigarettes.
 The damage is thought to be related to how users smoke marijuana joints.
-Because users forget to use filters and they inhale hard and hold their breath, lung irritation occurs.
+Because users forget to use filters and they inhale hard while holding their breath, lung irritation occurs.

-On the other hand, vaping or smoke inhalation through vaporization isn’t exempted from lung damage claims.
+On the other hand, vaping or smoke inhalation through vaporization isn’t exempt from lung damage claims.
 The Canadian Lung Association says vaping can aggravate asthma and other respiratory diseases.
-Vaping products may contain harmful chemicals that can cause irreversible damage to the respiratory system in a way that can’t be fixed.
+There may be dangerous chemicals in vaping products that can damage the respiratory system in a way that can’t be fixed.

-Like smoking, vaping also poses concerns about vape hit.
-A ‘vape hit’ refers to a sudden vapor delivery at the back of the throat once the vapor gets into the airways, affecting the lungs.
+Like smoking, vaping also poses concerns about the vape hit.
+A “vape hit” refers to a sudden vapor delivery at the back of the throat once the vapor gets into the airways, affecting the lungs.

 Mayo Clinic doctors have found lung damage resembling chemical burns associated with vaping.
-But there’s no conclusive evidence as to the exact cause of this finding if it has something to do with a poor quality vape medium or a defective vaping device.
+But there’s no conclusive evidence as to the exact cause of this finding, whether it has something to do with a poor-quality vape medium or a defective vaping device.

 Based on anecdotal evidence, a vape hit happens when users attempt to hastily vape cannabis instead of having gradual, smooth consumption.
 Others try to learn how to recharge a HQD or other brand of disposable vape, even if there are many different flavor profiles available on the market at affordable prices.

-Therefore, users need to be meticulous in choosing vape products.
-Following the vape manufacturer’s instructions when vaping cannabis can help reduce the risk of chemical burns due to a vape hit.
+Therefore, users need to be meticulous in choosing vapor products.
+If you follow the instructions from the vape maker when you vape cannabis, you may be less likely to get chemical burns from a vape hit.

 Smoking produces a more pungent skunk odor and a nuanced flavor.
 The stash burns quicker, resulting in these problems.
-In addition, health-related issues may occur due to tar, carcinogens, naphthalene, toluene, and other byproducts can be bad for your health, which is why many people think vaping is a safer alternative to smoking cannabis.
+Also, tar, carcinogens, naphthalene, toluene, and other byproducts can be bad for your health, which is why many people think vaping is a safer alternative to smoking cannabis.

-While vaping doesn’t work by combustion but through vaporization, users cannot a hundred percent assume that vaping is safer.
-Vaporization may offer the best cannabis experience without that burnt smell and indiscernible flavor.
+While vaping does not use combustion but rather vaporization, users cannot be certain that it is safer.
+Vaporization may provide the best cannabis experience by eliminating the burnt smell and indistinguishable flavor.
 But it’s not as completely safe as many manufacturers claim it to be.

-In two online survey studies, marijuana users believe that vaping is less harmful than combustible cannabis smoking methods.
-They believe vaping contains fewer harmful substances than smoking, such as tar, hydrogen cyanide, nitrosamines, and ammonia.
+In two online survey studies, marijuana users believed that vaping was less harmful than combustible cannabis smoking methods.
+They think that vaping has less dangerous chemicals like tar, hydrogen cyanide, nitrosamines, and ammonia than smoking.

-With marijuana vaping, the flavor and aroma dissipate gently because of the controlled heat and temperature.
+When you vape marijuana, you can control the temperature and heat, so the flavor and smell fade slowly.
 Vaping preserves the cannabinoid profile, allowing cannabis users to enjoy every hit.
-But vaping still risks producing health-harmful substances that other people can inhale through second-hand smoke.
+But vaping still risks producing harmful substances that other people can inhale through secondhand smoke.